-This is followed by insertion of a larger needle (#8 to #10) tool, at the point of furthest shift, very near the treble side of the two left strings.
-Again, this is done at a slight angle away from the string mark.
+This is followed by insertion of a larger needle (#9 to #10) tool, at the point of farthest shift, very near the treble side of the two left strings.
+This is done perpendicularly at the 12 o'clock, 1:30, and 10:30 angle.
 And the needles are inserted somewhat more deeply.